Human Resources Management

 HRM5040: Classification, Compensation, and Benefits

-This course is designed to provide the student with both the theoretical and practical knowledge to design, administer and evaluate classification, compensation and benefit systems.
-The application of both tangible and intangible forms of compensation to attract, motivate and retain employees is addressed.
-Topics include: the context of compensation practice, the criteria used to compensate employees, compensation system design issues, employee benefits, challenges of compensating key strategic employee groups, and pay and benefits from a global perspective.
+This course provides students with the theoretical and practical knowledge to design, administer and evaluate classification, compensation and benefit systems.
+Emphasis is placed on linking tangible and intangible forms of compensation to attract, motivate and retain employees from a global perspective.

 HRM5050: Performance Management